Farini/SkyNation/Readme.md

 - [X] Delete Person from GameGenerator after hiring
 - [X] Increase the chances of generating a .handy `person`
 - [X] iPad multi-touch bug fixed
+- [X] Antenna bug: not making more money in higher levels

 - [X] LSS View -> Fix peripheral Selection bug
 - [X] LSS View -> Empty Tanks and Boxes must have a way to define type.